PAIR-code/lit/documentation/faq.md

 ### Training models with LIT

-LIT is primarily an evaluation/infererence-time tool, so we don't provide any official training APIs.
+LIT is primarily an evaluation/inference-time tool, so we don't provide any official training APIs.
 However, to facilitate code reuse you can easily add training methods to your model class.
 In fact, several of our demos do exactly this, using LIT's `Dataset` objects to manage training data along with standard training APIs (such as Keras' `model.fit()`).
-See [`quickstart_sst_demo.py`](../lit_nlp/examples/quickstart_sst_demo.py) and [`glue_models.py`](../lit_nlp/examples/models/glue_models.py) for an example.
+See [`quickstart_sst_demo.py`](../lit_nlp/examples/quickstart_sst_demo.py) and/or [`glue_models.py`](../lit_nlp/examples/models/glue_models.py) for examples.